rorzen/Gmail/README.md

 ![image](/Git-images/image15.jpg)

-2. Locate the contact you want to edit, then click Edit Contact.
+2. Locate the contact you want to edit, then click **Edit Contact**.

 ![image](/Git-images/image16.jpg)